sensei-hacker/inavwiki/Tune-INAV-PIFF-controller-for-fixedwing.md

 * This is so the FF-gain does most of the work turning the airplane, but leaving some for the P and I gain to work with.
 * For this step it is convenient to have the two modes `MANUAL` (called `PASSTHROUGH` mode up to version 1.8.1) and `ACRO` available on a switch to be able to switch easily between the two to compare the throws.
+* The 90% deflection value can also be calculated by dividing 13950 by the maximum rate for the axis, e.g. 360deg/s maximum roll 13950/360=38.75 FF.
+For 80% deflection, divide 12400 by rate.

 Now set a little P and I gain as a starting point for example 10 P-gain and 15 I-gain to Roll, Pitch and Yaw axis.